 You can’t pass assets along if an executor can’t get access to them.
 A real-life example shows why digital executorship is so vital.
 Consider the story of the woman who lost family photos after her husband passed away.
 He kept them in an online storage account to which she had no access.
 And sadly, the company wouldn’t grant her access after his passing.

 One way you can avoid heartbreak like this is to discuss giving your executor access to your accounts.
 You can consider creating a list of accounts, usernames, and passwords in a sealed letter with instructions that outline your wishes.
 A sealed letter is important: a will is a public record after you pass away.
 A separate, sealed letter is not, which makes it a safe place to pass along account information.
 Again, you can discuss an option such as this with your attorney.

 One thing you can do today that can protect your digital assets for the long haul is to use comprehensive security protection.
 Far more than just antivirus, comprehensive security can store precious and important files securely with encryption, arm all your online accounts with strong passwords, and protect your identity as well.
 Features like these will help you see to it that your digital legacy is secure.

-When I’ve brought up the idea of a digital legacy with friends, a light goes on in their head.
+When the idea of a digital estate plan comes up, a light might go on in your head.
 “Of course, that makes a lot of sense.”
-It’s easy to take our digital possessions somewhat for granted, perhaps in a way that we simply don’t with our physical possessions.
+It’s easy to take our digital possessions somewhat for granted, perhaps in a way that we don’t with our physical possessions.
 Yet as you can see, there’s a good chance that you indeed have a digital legacy to pass along.
-By getting organized now, you can see to it that your wishes are followed, and I hope this checklist helps you get started.
+By getting organized now, you can see to it that your wishes are followed.
+This checklist can help you get started.